-By using pre-recorded video interviewing, your company can automate the screening process.
+By using one-way video interviewing, your company can automate the screening process.
 It can even go so far as adding kick out questions and if the candidate gets the answer wrong, the recruiter can remove them from the process without wasting time by sitting through an entire interview.

-Pre-recorded video interviewing isn’t the only option a company has either.
+Pre-recorded interviewing isn’t the only option a company has either.
 By using live video interviewing to replace the first in-person interview, you’ll be able to maintain the experience of meeting a candidate in person without wasting extra time setting up an office for a day of interviews.

-Live video interviews work by connecting the recruiter with the candidate through the internet.
+Live interviews work by connecting the recruiter with the candidate through the internet.
 Either party can use a computer with webcam and microphone capabilities, a tablet, or a smartphone to complete the interview.
 The applicant can complete it from the comfort of their own home and the recruiter doesn’t need to leave their desk to meet the candidate.
 This technology significantly speeds up the time it takes to get through this stage, thus completing the recruitment process as fast as possible.

 Where Can I Learn More About Video Interviewing?